 Like many of you, I love the feeling of mastering a workout routine.
-However, doing the same activity too often can actually hinder your progress.
-If you’ve hit a plateau, here are a few ways you can shake things up.
+However, doing the same activity too often can sometimes hinder your progress.
+Plus, when we get too comfortable with our routines, we often start tend to slack off when it comes to consistency.
+So if you’ve hit a plateau, here are a few ways you can shake things up.

 Switch it up

 If you have a routine where you do cardio, then weight training, try doing your weights before your cardio.
 Simply switching the order of your workouts or exercise movements can make you feel like you have a whole new routine.
 It’ll also help, because different muscles will be tired when performing the next exercise, making your muscles work harder.